chihyanghsu0805/computer-science/algorithms/README.md

 - DFS: Graph traversal and visit children first.
 Good for puzzles and games.
 O(V+E)
 - Dijkstra: Finding shortest path (with distance) between nodes, does not work on negativ weights.
 O(V<sup>2</sup>), with binary heap O(ElogV)
 - FloydWarshall: Finding shortest path (with distance) between all nodes.
 O(V<sup>3</sup>)
+- Union-Find: Detect cycles in graph, assuming no self loops.
+O(N), can be improved to O(logN) or O(1).